open-ephys/ephys-course/source/EEA/exday4TA.rst

       :align: center

-    B. Upload ‘Firmata.ino’ to the Teensy (code here: :ref:`Firmata` ).
-This script tells the Teensy to read the analog input and can set the frequency of readout.

     C. Open Bonsai and create an Analog Input node.
 Double-click this node to visualise your signal.

     D. Connect this to a 'Csv Writer' node to save your signals.